Format, style, and replace icons

-The panel will always display the default sections that are common to all stencils: Size & Position, Fills & Strokes, Opacity, and Drop Shadow.
+The panel will always display the default sections that are common to all objects: Size & Position, Fills & Strokes, Opacity, Drop Shadow, and Blur.

-Size, Position, Rotate and Flip controls are grouped together in the Size & Position section, and each of these actions can be performed both in the Format Panel and on the page.
+Size, Position, Rotate, and Flip controls are grouped together below the coordinates, and each of these actions can be performed both in the panel or on the page.

 On the page, use the resize handles to change the size of the object.

-In the Format Panel, use the Width or Height inputs for precise values and fine-tuning, and use the arrow keys on the keyboard, if you want to change these values incrementally.
+In the Format Panel, use the Width & Height inputs for precise values and fine-tuning, and use the arrow keys, on the keyboard, if you want to change these values incrementally.